 - If you’re arriving via the Toulouse train station, check prices and find the Eurail pass that is right for you.

 - We stayed in an apartment at Residence de Diane.
-As we were there in the slow season, it was easy to extend our stay by several days.
-Check prices at Booking.com.
+A lovely self-contained unit with a large pool.
+We used it as a resting place, adding several days to our stay, one to just lay around the pool and enjoy home-cooked meals.
+As we were there in the slow season, it was easy to extend our stay by several days. ⇒ Check pricing for Residence de Diane

 If you enjoyed these pictures of Toulouse, please share this pin on Pinterest: